 Our faculty maintain currency in their respective fields of expertise through continual engagement in applied research and scholarship, and through professional development activities.
-At this writing, the department faculty are actively engaged in the execution of external grants and contracts in excess of $1,000,000, which have been awarded by federal and state agencies, industrial partners, and educational foundations.
+The department faculty are actively engaged in the execution of external grants and contracts in excess of $1,000,000, which have been awarded by federal and state agencies, industrial partners, and educational foundations.
 Our faculty have also been very active in publishing the results of their research in scholarly journals.
 The department is fortunate to be the professional home of such dedicated faculty members who take their commitment to higher education so seriously.

 As an applied discipline, Engineering Technology is committed to experiential learning and exploration.
 The Roy F. Mitte building, which is home to the department, houses 19 well equipped, technical laboratories where students put into practice the principles learned in their classes.
 Learning by doing is fundamental to who we are, and students can expect to spend a significant portion of their time in a laboratory setting.
 As you explore our site, take a few moments to notice the many photographs of our exceptional facility.
 It is in these modern, well equipped laboratories that students will apply what they have learned.